 Tony Koski is recognized as the turf expert in Colorado and he conducted a site visit with members of the City Council and the Parks and Recreation Advisory Board on June 8, 2017.
 He noted that the existing Organically Managed Parks Program was not providing sufficient nitrogen to the soil.
 He recommended that the City explore options to the existing program including a blended system as follows: (1) Organic fertilization with increased amounts of nitrogen and organic herbicides; (2) Hybrid system using synthetic fertilizers and organic herbicides; and (3) Conventional system with synthetic fertilizers and herbicides.
 Mr. Koski further recommended the rescue of Fanto Park and Needham Park due to the condition of the turf grass and indicated that it is very difficult to rescue a park organically due to the length of time for the grass to respond and cost.
 Expert consultants recommend the use of Tenacity or Fiesta as organic herbicides.

-The City adjusted the Organically Managed Parks Program, following a well-implemented pilot program for the past four years (2013 – 2017).
-The following methodology was initiated in 2018:
+The City adjusted the Organically Managed Parks Program, following a well-implemented pilot program from 2013 to 2017.
+The following methodology was in place in 2018 and 2019:

 The Organically Managed Parks Program will not be expanded to additional City parks at this time.
 The City needs to continue to implement the program in a phased and scientific approach.
 Once the success of the revised program can be determined by the City, there could be additional parks included in the program in the future.
 The goal of the Parks and Recreation Department is to maintain healthy turf grass and reduce the amount of chemicals to achieve the balance of exceptional parks at an affordable cost that are safe and enjoyable for City residents and visitors.